 The integrity and ciphering of the RRC message used to perform handover is based on the security configuration used prior to the handover and is performed by the source eNB.

 The integrity and ciphering algorithms can only be changed upon handover.
 The four AS keys (KeNB, KRRCint, KRRCenc and KUPenc) change upon every handover, connection re-establishment, connection resume and UP-EDT.
 The keyChangeIndicator is used upon handover and indicates whether the UE should use the keys associated with the KASME key for E-UTRA/EPC, or KAMF for E-UTRA/5GC, taken into use with the latest successful NAS SMC procedure.
-The nextHopChainingCount parameter is used upon handover, connection re-establishment, connection resume and UP-EDT by the UE when deriving the new KeNB that is used to generate KRRCint, KRRCenc and KUPenc (see TS 33.401 [32]).
+The nextHopChainingCount parameter is used upon handover, connection re-establishment, connection resume and UP-EDT by the UE when deriving the new KeNB that is used to generate KRRCint, KRRCenc and KUPenc (see TS 33.401 [32] for E-UTRA/EPC and TS 33.501 [86] for E-UTRA/5GC).
 An intra cell handover procedure may be used to change the keys in RRC_CONNECTED.